EslintSublimePlugin/JSubLint/README.md

 - click on Tools in sublime Text window
 - click on JSAnalyser

-Functionalities of each command can be described as follow :
+Functionalities of each command can be described as follow : </br>

 #### Basic

-  1. Run analyser on JS file
+  1. Run analyser on JS file </br>
-          It will run eslint code analysis on current working js file and will present with results in accordance
-          with rules described in configuration file.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It will run eslint code analysis on current working js file and will present with results in accordance with rules described in configuration file.

   2. configure Rules